Why is this important?

 - a group of creditors in the UK or other EU member states to whom you owe jointly at least £3000.

 If you are in a DAS Debt Payment Programme you will have an approved money adviser and you must get in touch with the adviser.
 Creditors cannot make you bankrupt if you are in a DAS programme.

-Creditors are only likely to take this extreme action as a last resort because you have not paid your debts using other methods.
-You must get advice if you are being threatened with bankruptcy.
+Creditors are only likely to take the extreme action of trying to make you bankrupt as a last resort because you have not paid your debts using other methods.
+You must get advice from a money adviser if you are being threatened with bankruptcy.